mozilla/fx-private-relay/METRICS.md

 ## Website Event Collection

-The website uses the [Universal Measurement Protocol][].
+The website uses the GA4 [Measurement Protocol][], but is still using the data structure of the [Universal Measurement Protocol][].
+This will change as we adapt to [changes in GA4 data model][].

 A Google Analytics metric is called a "hit".
 The two main hit types are a page view (`view`) and an event (`event`).
 Google Analytics takes care of the page view hits, while the Relay website sends events.
 Each event has a category and action, and may have a label, a value, and other data.

 A common pair of events is an action "View" that is sent when a link or button is visible to the user, and an action "Engage" that is sent when that link or button is